singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 ***Please note that this guide assumes you have Ruby 2.1 and up, RubyGems and Bundler installed !!!***

-For information about installing and handling Ruby with Bundler please see [the official documentation](http://bundler.io/).
+For information about installing and handling Ruby with Bundler please see [this documentation](http://bundler.io/).

-For excellent guides that'll help you set up Ruby with bundler, whichever way you prefer and on whichever OS you might be on, try the excellent guides on [Go Rails website](https://gorails.com/setup/).

 ### Setup Nanoc
-Instead of installing Nanoc gem by gem, we'll setup the site with bundler and a gemfile from the beginning, to specify what gems we want to install, all in one file.
+Instead of installing Nanoc gem by gem, we'll setup the site with Bundler and a gemfile from the beginning, to specify what gems we want to install, all in one file.

 #### 1. Install Nanoc and create site
-The first thing we'll do, is install the nanoc gem with the following command in a terminal window:
+The first thing we'll do, is install the Nanoc gem with the following command in a terminal window:

 ```
 gem install nanoc
 ```

-Next, cd to the location where you want the site locally (cd my-site-location) and run the following command, to create a basic nanoc site we can work with:
+Next, cd to the location where you want the site locally (cd my-site-location) and run the following command, to create a basic Nanoc site we can work with:

 ```
 nanoc create-site my-site-name